aleksandara/jsbus/README.markdown

 **Subscribing to events**

 Subscribing to events is a simple callback pattern.
+Simply give the event type and what to do when the event is published.

 ```javascript
 eventBus.subscribe("my.event", function() {